Creating Items

 Costs and quantities

-Crafting costs for any alchemical item (i.e. the cost of ingredients) is equal to one-half the gold piece value of the item.
-For simple and wondrous alchemical items, that gold piece value (also called “price” or “market price”) is given in the item’s listing, on the Alchemical Items page.
-The gold piece value of a potion is equal to its spell level · its caster level · 50 gp.
+Crafting costs for any alchemical item (i.e. the cost of ingredients) is equal to one-half the gold piece value of the item; that value (also called “price” or “market price”) is given in the item’s listing, on the Alchemical Items page.

 A journeyman alchemist can create up to a total value of 1,000 gp of alchemical items in one day’s worth of work; a more skilled alchemist can create alchemical items more quickly.
-An alchemist can create up to 2,000 gp of alchemical items per day if he has at least 10 ranks in the Alchemy skill, and up to 3,000 gp per day if he has 20 ranks.
+A master alchemist, with a full 10 ranks in the Alchemy skill (or at least 7 ranks in the Alchemy skill, plus the Master Alchemist feat) can create up to 2,000 gp of alchemical items per day.
 This assumes 8 hours of crafting over the course of the day, which is the most time an alchemist can spend in one day on crafting; crafting a lesser total value of items in one day than the maximum takes proportionally less time.

 Crafting DCs